xcore/sw_foc_motor_control/doc_quickstart/pwm/index.rst

 Using The ``Value Change Dump`` (VCD) File
 ------------------------------------------

 Having run the testbench once, now re-run it to dump a VCD trace so that the waveform output of the PWM can be visualised.
-This can require a lot of memory and may slow down the simulator so first ensure enough memory has been requested in the xTIMEcomposer init file.
-Go to the root directory where the XMOS tools are installed.
-Then edit file ``xtimecomposer_bin/xtimecomposer.exe.ini`` and ensure the requested memory is at least 2 GBytes (``-Xmx2048m``)

 Now launch xTIMEcomposer and switch on VCD tracing as follows